Intima: A Journal of Narrative Medicine | THE EDITORS

 VIVIAN LAM is a senior at Stanford University studying Human Biology, with a concentration in Medical Humanities and Ethics, and Comparative Literature.
 She is captivated by palliative and end of life care, death and dying, and medical anthropology.
 To practice her belief that critical theory and narrative can unveil alternative modalities of care and ways of being, she is dedicated to public service, and writes and edits for a number of online and print publications and journals.
 She also enjoys distance running, staring vacantly into the distance, and warbling in the shower.

-NATASHA MASSOUDI is a second-year medical student at American University of the Caribbean School of Medicine.
+NATASHA MASSOUDI is a fourth-year medical student at American University of the Caribbean School of Medicine.
 She received an MPH from Tufts University School of Medicine Public Health and Professional Degree Programs and a BS in Biology and Sociology from Emmanuel College.
-She worked in monitoring and evaluation of health programs for five years at a public health and health consulting company headquartered in Boston.
-She was formerly an editor at the Journal of Humanitarian Assistance at the Feinstein International Center at Tufts University.
-Natasha is passionate about narrative medicine, women’s health, and integrative medicine.
+Massoudi is passionate about narrative medicine, women’s health, and integrative medicine.
 She worked in qualitative health research at a Boston-based public health/health consulting firm for five years before pursuing medicine.